-No description is associated with an MSDP peer.

-To use this command, you must be in a user group associated with a task group that includes the proper task IDs.
-If you suspect user group assignment is preventing you from using a command, contact your AAA administrator for assistance.
+Syntax Description peer-address IP address or hostname for the peer to which this description applies. text Description of the MSDP peer.
+Use up to 80 characters to describe this peer.
+Command Default No description is assoc ciated with an MSDP peer.
+Command Modes MSDP peer configurat ion Command History Release Modification Release 2.0 This command was introduced.
+Usage Guidelines To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
+If the user group assignment is preventing you from using a command, contact your AAA administrator for assistance.
 Configure a description to make the MSDP peer easier to identify.
 This description is visible in the show msdp peer command output.

-The following example shows how to configure the router at the IP address 10.0.5.4 with a description indicating that it is a router at customer site A:
+Task ID Task ID Operations multicast read, write Examples ndicating that it is a ro e shows how to configure the router at the IP address 10.0.5.4 with a description puter at customer site A: r(config-msdp)# peer 10.0.5.4 r(config-msdp-peer)# description 10.0.5.4 router_at_customer_site_A maximum external-sa maximum external-sa entries no maximum external-sa

-'''

-RP/0/RP0/CPU0:router(config) # router msdp

-RP/0/RP0/CPU0:router(config-msdp) # peer 10.0.5.4

-RP/0/RP0/CPU0:router(config-msdp-peer) # description 10.0.5.4 router_at_customer_site_A

-'''
+Command Description peer (MSDP), on page 109 Configures a Multicast Source Discovery Protocol (MSDP) peer. show msdp peer, on page 117 Displays information about the Multicast Source Discovery Protocol (MSDP) peer.